mpv-player/mpv/DOCS/man/options.rst

     software renderer, and ``auto`` only falls back to the software renderer when the usual pixel format couldn't be created.

-    macOS only.
+    macOS and cocoa-cb only.

 ``--cocoa-cb-10bit-context=<yes|no>``
     Creates a 10bit capable pixel format for the context creation (default: yes).
     Instead of 8bit integer framebuffer a 16bit half-float framebuffer is requested.

-    macOS only.
+    macOS and cocoa-cb only.

 ``--macos-title-bar-appearance=<appearance>``
     Sets the appearance of the title bar (default: auto).
 Not all combinations of appearances and ``--macos-title-bar-material`` materials make sense or are unique.
 Appearances that are not supported by you current macOS version fall back to the default value.
-    macOS and cocoa-cb only
+    macOS only

     ``<appearance>`` can be one of the following: